liferay/liferay-docs/developer/frameworks/articles/99-headless-apis/08-api-formats.markdown

 # API Formats and Content Negotiation [](id=hypermedia-formats-and-content-negotiation)

-## API Formats

-The responses in the preceding examples use a standard JSON format, which is the default response format for @product@'s Headless REST APIs.
-Alternatively, you can use other formats, like XML.
-Formats typically differ in the structure or semantics of resource metadata.
+The responses in the preceding examples use a standard JSON format, which is the default response format for @product@'s headless REST APIs.
+You can also use other formats like XML.
+Formats typically differ in the resource metadata's structure or semantics.
 There's no best format; use the one that best fits your use case.

 You use *content negotiation* to specify different formats for use.
 Content negotiation is how the client and server establish the format they use to exchange messages.
 The client tells the server its preferred format via the HTTP headers `Accept` and `Content-Type`.
 Each format has a string identifier (its MIME type) that you can use in the HTTP headers to specify the format.
 The following table lists the MIME type for each supported format.

 | API Format | &nbsp;MIME Type |
 | --------- | ----------------------- |
 | application/json | [application/json](https://www.iana.org/assignments/media-types/application/json) |
 | application/xml | [application/xml](https://www.iana.org/assignments/media-types/application/xml) |

 When you send a request without specifying the API format, the server responds with the default JSON.
-For example, here's such a request for a list of
+For example, here's such a request for a list of folders from the Site with the ID `20124`:
-folder:

     curl "http://localhost:8080/o/headless-delivery/v1.0/sites/20124/document-folders" \
          -u 'test@liferay.com:test'